AnamolZ/CryptoAlert/README.md

-# Trade Alert
+# Trade Guard

-Trade Alert is a Python program that monitors real-time price updates for a given trading pair on a specified exchange and triggers notifications when the price reaches a certain threshold.
+Trade Guard is a Python program that monitors real-time price updates for a given trading pair on a specified exchange and triggers notifications when the price reaches a certain threshold.
 This program uses the ccxt library to fetch ticker data from supported exchanges and the win10toast library to display desktop notifications.

 ## Installation